Operation Apex Harmony

 Protect Queensland's Migrating Whales

-Tell Queensland to remove dangerous shark nets during whale migration season.
+Tell Queensland to remove dangerous shark nets and drumlines from whale migration paths.

 Non-lethal options like a comprehensive ongoing education program, drone surveillance, barriers in appropriate places, personal shark deterrents and increased signage are far better options.